 Website security involves the right procedures, the right people, as well as the right tools and applications.
-It often goes beyond just the website and includes web server and hosting provider security as well.
+It often goes beyond just the website and includes web host/web server (for example, Apache/IIS/Nginx) and hosting provider security as well.

-- Cause a data breach and steal sensitive information (for example, passwords or credit card information)
+- Cause a data breach and steal sensitive data/sensitive information (for example, passwords or credit card numbers from e-commerce sites)

-- Attack your other systems (for example, to install ransomware)
+- Escalate to attack your other systems (for example, to install a backdoor or ransomware)

-- Use your website to attack others (for example, send phishing emails that include your website URL)
+- Use your existing website functionality to attack others (for example, send phishing emails that include your website URL)

 - Deface your website, making you lose reputation.

-Many businesses think that installing an SSL certificate is enough to guarantee cybersecurity.
+Many businesses think that installing an SSL certificate for your domain name is enough to guarantee cybersecurity.
 While it is important, it is definitely not enough:

 - An SSL/TLS certificate will protect your website from man-in-the-middle attacks.
 Nobody will be able to listen in on the communication between the web browser and your web server if the connection is secure.